We compiled a list of statistics surrounding bed bugs to demonstrate how widespread these pests have become in recent years.

 6. Between 55 and 75 degrees F is the optimal temperature for bed bugs to spread.

-7. Bed bugs are commonly confused with other household pests.
-71% of reported infestations are initially believed to be a flea problem.
+7. In recent years, 71% of reported infestations are initially believed to be a flea problem.
 Another 24% are attributed to cockroaches.
 (5% other pests)

 What Percentage of Homes Have Bed Bugs?

 Studies have shown that 1 in every 5 households report bed bug infestations every year.

 While bed bugs can live in the wild, their survival hinges on infiltrating a house, apartment, or other residence and establishing a colony.
 They prefer to make their nests in remote places, like the insides of furniture or cracks in the walls.